liferay/liferay-docs/discover/deployment/articles/03-maintaining-liferay/03-upgrading-liferay.markdown

 Setting the property above disables indexing.
 By disabling indexing, you prevent performance issues arising from the indexer attempting to reindex your content during the upgrade process.
-Once you have upgraded your @product@ instance, make sure to set this property to `false` so that you can index all objects from the Control Panel.
+When the upgrade is complete, make sure you set this property to `false` so that you can index all objects from the Control Panel.

 ## Optional: Upgrading Modules Individually [](id=upgrading-modules-individually)

 You can choose to upgrade the core and all the modules in one shot or upgrade just the core and do the modules manually.
 You'll make this choice depending on what you have installed on your system.
 If you are upgrading from a previous version, you should skip this section and upgrade everything.
+Going forward, however, @product@'s modular framework allows you to upgrade modules--even the core--individually.

-If you want to upgrade only the core, add a file called `com.liferay.portal.upgrade.internal.configuration.ReleaseManagerConfiguration.cfg` in the `/osgi/configs` folder with the following content:
+If you want to upgrade only the core, add a file called `com.liferay.portal.upgrade.internal.configuration.ReleaseManagerConfiguration.cfg` to the `/osgi/configs` folder with the following content:

     autoUpgrade=false